 What Are The Best Plants To Attract Bees?

-Wild and garden flowers such as knapweed, marjoram, thyme, clover, foxgloves, honeysuckle, sweet william, hyssop, jasmine and English lavender are all recommended by the Royal Horticultural Society along with many others and there are several specialist retailers from whom they can be purchased.
+Old favourites such as lupins, hollyhocks, honeysuckle, foxgloves, and aquilegia are ideal, together with herbs including marjoram, rosemary, thyme, sage and borage.
+Sweet william, hyssop, jasmine and English lavender are all recommended by the Royal Horticultural Society along with many others and there are several specialist retailers from whom they can be purchased.

 If you want a lawn, allow dandelions to flourish along with white and red clover.
 Better still, why not establish a wild flower meadow that can be grown from seed or laid using a Meadow Mat which resembles normal turf but contains wild flowers known to attract bees and other pollinators.